Guide

 - Click a coin in the list to select it.
 The orderbook panel updates to show that coin's top bid and ask orders.

 - Look at the highlighting to find the orders that stand out.
-A lightly highlighted row is above half the threshold; a medium row is above the full threshold; a strongly highlighted row is the largest.
+The normal level is below half the threshold, the middle level is above half the threshold, and the strongest level is above the full threshold.

 - To see the percentage distance of an order from the current price, check the distance column in the orderbook row.

-- If the automatic threshold does not match your expectation for a coin, click the volume cell to enter a custom value.
-Press Enter to apply.
+- If the automatic threshold does not match your expectation for a coin, click the base or quote threshold value in the orderbook header and enter a custom value.
+Press Enter or the check button to apply.

-- To reset a custom threshold back to auto, click the × button next to the volume field in that coin's row.
+- To reset a custom threshold back to auto/global behavior, click the × reset button next to the header threshold value.

 - To adjust how the automatic threshold is calculated globally, open Settings → Common and look at the orderbook section for the volume factor and other related parameters.